yaya2devops/cloudblog/clbpl1cvf000308mfdt2h3df6.md

-# Why i think Skype for bussiness is good for you
+# Why Skype for Business is Good for You

 ## Opening